moac123/sturents/README.md

 were comments on my article but now there aren't any.
 I messaged one of my friends and asked if she deleted it and she said she didn't so can you tell me what's happening?"

+ - There was a misspell in one of the array keys for the comments attributes and when deleting a comment one if was trying to do an assign operation instead of comparison (This could be the reason why some comments where deleted)

 ----

 "Dear sir